 The Dartmouth College IBC Charter cover all of the working procedures for the review of biological research and oversight authorities of the committee.
-A copy of the IBC bylaws can be downloaded here.
+A copy of the IBC Charter can be downloaded here.

 The IBC meets quarterly, or more frequently as needed, and meetings are open to the public.

-The Dartmouth College Subcommittee for Clinical Gene Transfer (IBC-SCGT) is a multidisciplinary committee charged with the review of clinical protocols involving gene related therapies.
+The Dartmouth College Subcommittee for Clinical Gene Transfer (IBC-SCGT) is a multidisciplinary Subcommittee of the IBC charged with the review of human gene transfer experiments.
 Please click here for info on how to submit a human gene transfer protocol to the IBC-SCGT.

 Brenda L. Petrella, PhD, Biological Safety Officer, Environmental Health & Safety

 Elizabeth Bankert, MA, CPHS/IRB Director